ibm-bluemix-mobile-services/bms-samples-cordova-helloauthentication/README.md

-# HelloAuthentication Cordova application for IBM MobileFirst Services on IBM Bluemix
+# HelloAuthentication Cordova application for Bluemix Mobile services

 The HelloAuthentication sample contains a Cordova project that you can use to learn and test Facebook Authentication.

 ### Downloading the sample

-Clone the samples with the following command:
+Clone the sample with the following command:

 	git clone https://github.com/ibm-bluemix-mobile-services/bms-samples-cordova-helloauthentication

-### Configure the mobile backend for your helloAuthentication application
+### Configure the mobile backend for your HelloAuthentication application

-Before you can run the helloAuthentication application, you must set up an app on Bluemix.
+Before you can run the HelloAuthentication application, you must set up an app on Bluemix.
 The following procedure shows you how to create a MobileFirst Services Starter application.
 A Node.js runtime environment is created so that you can provide server-side functions, such as resource URIs and static files.
-The Cloudant® NoSQL DB, IBM Push Notifications, and Mobile Client Access services are then added to the app.
+The Cloudant® NoSQL DB, Push Notifications, and Mobile Client Access services are then added to the app.

 Create a mobile backend in the Bluemix dashboard: